Manitoba Highway 34

 Provincial Trunk Highway 34 (PTH 34) is a provincial primary highway located in the Canadian province of Manitoba.
-It runs from the U.S. border (where it meets with ND 20) to PTH 16 at the town of Gladstone.
+It runs from the U.S. border (where it meets with ND 20) to PTH 16 (Yellowhead Highway) at the town of Gladstone.

 PTH 34 is two lanes and runs north-south in the south-central region of the province.
 It is the main highway for the towns of Crystal City, Pilot Mound, and Holland.
 While the village of Austin is actually located 1 km east of the highway along PTH 1, the highway itself provides access to Austin's Agricultural Museum, which hosts the annual Thresherman's Reunion and Stampede each July.

 The speed limit is 90 km/h (55 mph).